-Air Quality Chemists conduct qualitative and quantitative chemical and physical analyses, using a variety of techniques, procedures and instrumentation, to evaluate air quality and determine the kind and concentration of contaminants present; develops and implements new analytical methods; and performs other related work as required.
+Under general supervision, an Air Quality Chemist conducts qualitative and quantitative chemical and physical analyses, using a variety of techniques, procedures and instrumentation, to evaluate air quality and determine the kind and concentration of contaminants present; develops, recommends and implements new analytical methods; and performs other related work as required.
 This position will assist several different groups in the laboratory including the recruitment for a new group that will develop and implement mobile based proton transfer mass spectrometry measurements.

 Assistant Air Quality Chemists and Air Quality Chemists are alternatively staffed classes, as the duties performed by the two are similar and vary primarily in the degree of difficulty and complexity of work, the breadth and depth of knowledge required, and the independence of action with which the work is performed.
-Positions are allocated at the Air Quality Chemist level and new staff may be hired at either level, depending on their qualifications and the needs of SCAQMD.
+Positions are allocated at the Air Quality Chemist level and new staff may be hired at either level, depending on their qualifications and the needs of South Coast AQMD.
 Individuals hired at the level of Assistant Air Quality Chemist are eligible for consideration for promotion to the next level upon successful performance of assigned duties for the required minimum period of time.
+ASSISTANT AIR QUALITY CHEMIST